How to Become a Music Producer?

 When you’re starting out as a music industry rookie, it can be wise to keep in mind some of the following.
 These aren’t hard and fast rules, more like wisdom that has worked for producers and professionals in the past.

-1. Find your Music Production Style
+1. Find your Music Production Style and Type

 In the beginning, it’s unavoidable to follow in the footsteps of the producers you admire, creating similar beats to understand how they are created.
 Just be sure not to spend too much time mimicking your favorites.
 You may find you’re losing your own vibe – and isn’t that reason you want to do this in the first place?
 So be yourself.
 It’s fine to be inspired by those you hold in high esteem.
 However, to get to their level, you’ll need to set yourself apart.
 Your career won’t get very far if there isn’t more of you and less of them.
+Learn how to find your music production style and discover what type of music producer you are.

 We know you’re here to make music, not do a bunch of reading.
 But understanding music theory is a key component of being a successful producer.
 This will allow you to compose the music, relate to engineers, and communicate with the artists.
 What is composition?
 Why are keys important?
 How do rhythm and harmony work together?
 If you already have a background in music, you’ll be ahead of the game when it comes to learning music theory.
 And once you know music theory, you’ll set yourself apart from many producers as well.